You are here

 "Companies who need to issue these short-term notes are usually in cash crunch, otherwise longer tenors are preferred because then the company will not need to worry about refinancing so soon," said a chief finance officer of a Shanghai-based developer.

-He declined to be identified because he was not authorised to speak to the media.
+He declined to be identified because he was not authorized to speak to the media.

 Aoyuan said in the prospect that it plans to use the proceeds for offshore debt refinancing and general working capital.
 Central China, which sold US$300 million of 364-day notes earlier this month, said it would use the proceeds to refinance existing debt.